mieubrisse/personal-writing/building-your-exobrain/post.md

 I'm going to send a braindump to you.

 Distill the results into a paragraph of maximum 175 words.
-Focus on distilling into your output the most salient and useful pieces from my braindump.
+Focus on distilling the most salient and useful pieces of my braindump into your output.
 "Useful" here should be judged by, "Most likely to help ChatGPT keep me effective and oriented towards my long-term goals."
 Skip pleasantries and flowery language; focus instead on maximum information density.

 When you're ready, I'll send my braindump.
 ```

-When it responds it's ready, press the microphone icon...
+When it affirms it's ready, press the microphone icon...

 ![](./chatgpt-voice-input.png)

-...and start telling it about what you do.
-Talk like you would to a friend; it can handle the speed and ambiguity.
+...and start talking to it about what you do.
+Talk to it at a speed natural to you, in a way that's useful to you.

 Here are some questions for you to answer: